Rob Pegoraro writes about interesting problems and possibilities in consumer technology.

 Speaking of college, I have no real academic qualifications for my work.
 I graduated from Georgetown University’s School of Foreign Service in 1993 with a degree in international relations, and without taking a single course in journalism or computer science.

 Since leaving the Post, I’ve embarked on a freelance career.
-I write a weekly Q&A column (sound familiar?) for USA Today and another about tech policy at Yahoo Tech; before then, I wrote about tech issues for the Computer & Communications Industry Association’s Disruptive Competition Project blog, Discovery News and the Consumer Electronics Association.
+I cover policy issues and write the occasional review at Yahoo Tech, I write a weekly Q&A column (sound familiar?) for USA Today, and I tend a few guides at the Wirecutter.
+Before then, I wrote about tech issues for the Computer & Communications Industry Association’s Disruptive Competition Project blog, Discovery News and the Consumer Electronics Association.
 I also show up occasionally at such other sites as Ars Technica, Boing Boing and PCMag.com.
 Consult my disclosures page for updates on who else has compensated me lately.

 My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (you can hear me pretty regularly on WTOP, while WAMU’s Kojo Nnamdi Show has me on every few months), and podcasts ( for instance, TWiT.tv’s This Week in Law and the Motley Fool’s Motley Fool Radio).
-And I’ve spoken at events hosted by such groups as South By Southwest Interactive, the Consumer Electronics Association, Free Press, the New America Foundation and the Future of Music Coalition.
+And I’ve spoken at such events as South By Southwest Interactive, CES, the NAB Show, Tech.Co Celebrate and PR Summit.

 As for my spellcheck-defying last name, it comes from a lovely town in northern Italy called Vicenza, not far west of Venice.
 Here’s how I pronounce it; if you use the short “a” one would hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest, that’s fine too: